-An internship is a great way for you to gain valuable experience and build your resume.
+An internship is a great way to gain valuable experience and build your resume.
 Internships can allow you to:

 - Gain insight on your career goals